domhabersack/domhabersack.com/_posts/2012-12-27-understanding-css-hierarchy-matching.md

 title: Understanding CSS hierarchy-matching
 categories: ["CSS"]
 excerpt: Understanding how browsers match CSS-selectors and HTML helps us write better stylesheets.
-hero_alt: An exit-sign with an arrow pointing to the left.
+heroAlt: An exit-sign with an arrow pointing to the left.
-hero_caption: We can write better CSS-selectors once we know how browsers interpret them.
+heroCaption: We can write better CSS-selectors once we know how browsers interpret them.
 ---
 To get a feel for how CSS-selectors should be written, you need to understand how browsers match them to the related markup.
 The following tries to give a top-level description that might not be entirely accurate but should still give you a good enough idea of how CSS and HTML get combined during rendering.